 Coronary atherosclerosis is an underlying pathology in ischemic heart disease.
 Coronary atherosclerosis is predominantly an asymptomatic condition.
 It starts at an early age, such as in the 20s, as fatty streaks, but it is clinically silent.
 It only becomes symptomatic once 50% to 70% of the luminal diameter is obstructed due to growing fibrous plaque, leading to end-organ ischemia or infarction.
-It can be due to the chronic stenotic lesion which grows towards luminal side without thrombus formation (angina) or plaque rupture with superimposed acute thrombosis (acute myocardial infarction).
+Clinically, a chronic stenotic lesion (stable CAD) maifests with clinical symptoms of exertional angina while plaque rupture may results in symptoms of acute myocardial infarction.

-Patients with symptomatic coronary artery disease present with signs and symptoms which are consistent with following conditions.
+Patients with symptomatic coronary artery disease may present with the following signs and symptoms:

 The most common symptom associated with coronary artery disease is dull, squeezing, or pressure-like chest pain located in the sub-sternal or left side of the chest and radiating to the left arm, neck, or jaw.
 It may be associated with dyspnea and increased sweating.
 In stable angina, it is exertional in nature and relieved on resting for a while or ingestion of nitrates, while pain associated with unstable or AMI (STEMI and NSTEMI) occurs at rest.
 The pain of AMI is partially relieved with nitrates.